 Where are Luna therapists seeing patients?

-Our therapists are available for appointments in the Bay Area and Los Angeles: from San Jose and San Francisco to Lakewood and Long Beach.
+Our therapists are available for appointments across the Bay Area, Los Angeles, and Orange County.
 We come to you to make the PT experience as convenient as possible.

 Is there a waiting list for new patients?